 Managing your snoring or sleep apnoea can be difficult without medical intervention.
 But, depending on the severity of your case, surgery may not be the immediate answer.
 As managing your snoring in several non-surgical ways is possible, such as with the dental anti-snoring device.
 Of course, there are pros and cons to this.

 When it comes to trying to reduce or prevent snoring without surgery, an anti-snoring device can be the best option.
 The oral appliance works to reduce the level of vibrations between the different areas of your mouth.
-For patients who suffer from sleep apnoea, it can keep the tongue in place and prevents your airway collapsing which can cause snoring to take place, allowing for easier breathing as the patient sleeps.
+For patients who suffer from sleep apnoea, it can keep the tongue in place and prevents your airway from collapsing which can cause snoring to take place, allowing for easier breathing as the patient sleeps.

 This device can be fitted by a dentist who has been specially trained in this area, and is highly recommended for those patients with mild or medium cases of snoring.
-Gavin Laidlaw BDS Principal Dentist is a qualified Sleepwell anti-snoring device practitioner and offers initial free consultations without obligation to discuss your sleeping concerns.
+Gavin Laidlaw BDS Principal Dentist is a qualified Sleepwell anti-snoring device practitioner and offers initial consultations without obligation to discuss your sleeping concerns.

 For those who suffer more severe cases, surgery may be the most suitable option to help manage or reduce snoring.
-There are a few areas which can be targeted during surgery to help reduce the level of snoring, especially if it is caused by sleep apnoea.
+There are a few areas that can be targeted during surgery to help reduce the level of snoring, especially if it is caused by sleep apnoea.
 Some surgery to help manage this can be minimally invasive, affecting areas such as:

 Of course, as with any surgery, there is a chance that the results will not be as significant as you would like.
 Your snoring may still persist, though to a lesser degree, or there may be no effect at all.
 The results of the surgery can also fade over time as you heal.
 Sleep apnoea, in particular, can recur at a later day.